-Baylor adds five football commits within hours
+Baylor adds six football commits within hours

 Another weekend of official visits and another huge weekend for new Baylor coach Matt Rhule.

-The Bears got five commitments Sunday to increase their class to 19 commits.
+The Bears got six commitments Sunday to increase their class to 20 commits.

 The group includes outside linebacker Bryson Jackson from Lake Ridge (Mansfield, Texas), who flipped from his Dec.
 13 commitment to Minnesota.
 Jackson was offered last week and that led to an official visit.